Open Master's Thesis Positions

 Automatic Control Laboratory

-Experimental Validation of a Modeling Method for Impedance Identification in Three-Phase Power Systems
+Experimental Validation of an Impedance Identification Method for Three-Phase Power Systems

 This project aims to use two converter emulators available in the Automatic Control Laboratory of ETHz to experimentally validate a new impedance estimation approach.
 The main goals are to replicate realistic converter/grid conditions, assess the accuracy and robustness of the estimation method, and to explore its limitations and performance boundaries.
 Show details